 Khao Yoi Rock Climbing

-Less popular and known like the hotspots of Railey in Krabi and Chiang Mai, but this cave area is perfect for sport climbing from beginners all the way to advance.
-There are gyms like F5 Climbing Centre that provides guided tours here.
+Less popular and known like the hotspots of Railey in Krabi and Chiang Mai, this cave area is perfect for sport climbing from beginners all the way to advanced routes.
+There are gyms like F5 Climbing Centre that provide guided tours here.

-This destination and Khao Iko is the nearest climbing crags from Bangkok city so its the best options for people base in Bangkok who want to try out outdoor rock climbing.
+This destination and Khao Iko are the nearest climbing crags from Bangkok City so it’s the best option for people based in Bangkok who want to try out outdoor rock climbing.

 Khao Iko Rock Climbing